The Car Connection Mitsubishi Eclipse Cross Overview

 The Mitsubishi Eclipse Cross is a compact crossover from the automaker that borrows one of the brand's popular names for its unconventional application.

-The Eclipse Cross is loosely based on the Outlander and Outlander Sport SUVs, but offers a sloped roofline that is all its own.
-It is offered in ES, LE, SE, and SEL trim levels with front-wheel drive available only on the base version, the rest of the lineup has standard all-wheel drive.
+The Eclipse Cross is smaller than the Outlander and Outlander Sport SUVs, and has a sloped roofline that is all its own.
+It is offered in ES, LE, SE, and SEL trim levels with all-wheel drive standard on all trims as of the 2023 model year.

 The new Mitsubishi Eclipse Cross

-The Eclipse Cross sports a dramatic roofline that defines its shape and packaging.
-The small crossover offers an aggressive wedge shape, punctuated by rising windows in the back and a dropping roof in the rear.
-All trim levels of the Eclipse Cross wear daytime LED running lights, which pronounce the crossover's arrival better than the chrome accents and upright grille.
+The Eclipse Cross was introduced in 2018 as the first new crossover from Mitsubishi in several years, with a dramatic roofline that defined its shape and packaging.
+The small crossover offered an aggressive wedge shape, punctuated by rising windows in the back and a dropping roof in the rear.
+All trim levels of the Eclipse Cross wore daytime LED running lights, which pronounce the crossover's arrival better than the chrome accents and upright grille.
+The tailgate of the Eclipse Cross has a horizontal split, which slices through the middle of the rearward view.

-Under the hood, a new 1.5-liter turbo-4 makes its first appearance in a Mitsubishi crossover in the States.
-It makes 152 horsepower and 184 pound-feet of torque.
-In all cases, it's mated to a continuously variable transmission (CVT) and in most cases it's mated to all-wheel drive.
-The Mitsubishi all-wheel-drive system is new for Eclipse Cross too: it's a full-time system that electronically transfers power from the front to the rear wheels for better traction.
+Power came from a 1.5-liter turbo-4 that made 152 horsepower and 184 pound-feet of torque.
+The only transmission option was a continuously variable transmission (CVT) and in most cases the Eclipse Cross featured all-wheel drive (though that would change on future models).
+The Mitsubishi all-wheel-drive system was new for Eclipse Cross too: it's a full-time system that electronically transfers power from the front to the rear wheels for better traction.